 This [SELECT ONE: program, project, organization, etc.] is supported, in part, by a grant from the Delaware Division of the Arts, a state agency, in partnership with the National Endowment for the Arts.
 The Division promotes Delaware arts events on www.DelawareScene.com.

-- All arts organizations that have websites are required to include the credit statement on their website, with a link to the Division’s homepage.
-The words “Delaware Division of the Arts" in the credit line should be set up as a hyperlink to the following URL address: www.artsdel.org.
-The words "www.DelawareScene.com" should be hyperlinked to www.DelawareScene.com.
+- All arts organizations that have websites are required to include the credit statement on their website, with the following hyperlinks:

 - When grant recipients display logos of contributors or sponsors, the Division logo must also be displayed.
-Digital logos are available on the Division website at www.artsdel.org/logos.shtml.
+Digital logos are available on the Division website: www.artsdel.org/logos.shtml.

 Panelist Nominations Accepted Year-Round